Search...

 A Global Youth Storytelling Exhibition

-Changemaker Lens is the storytelling strand of the St James’s Youth Changemakers programme.
+Changemaker Lens is the storytelling strand of the St James’s Youth Changemaker Programme.
 It invites young people from the UK, US, Jordan, Palestine, Syria, and South Africa to tell the truth of their lived experience through photography, film, art and creative expression.
-Launching in New York in April 2026, it forms the heart of an emerging global ecosystem of youth leadership.
+Launching in London in May 2026, it forms the heart of an emerging global ecosystem of youth leadership.
 It is not a finished exhibition.
 It is an invitation to enter a shared human story.

 When will applications open?

-Applications will open in January 2026 for up to 12 young people from the UK, aged 20-30, to exhibit their work at Changemaker Lens.
+Applications are now open for up to 12 young people from the UK, aged 18-30, to exhibit their work at Changemaker Lens.

 When will applications close?